SBNSoftware/SBNSoftware.github.io/sbndaq_wiki/CRT/CAEN_DT5702_readout.md

 Overview
 ------------------------------------

-A FHiCL file for CRT corresponds to a single febdrv instance, thus to a single Ethernet port, or a single *chain* of FEBs connected to that port.
-Presently (1/17/20) the best maintained version of CRT files is in `sbndaq/sbn-fd/DAQInterface/configs/standard`.
-A file should:
+A FHiCL file for CRT corresponds to a single Ethernet port, or a single *chain* of FEBs connected to that port.

--   load `crt_common.fcl`
--   specify first zeromq port number (`zmq_listening_port`)
+The most important parameters:
--   specity list of mac addresses (`FEBIDs`)
+-   list of `fragment_ids` (see below).
+    As fragment ID contains the last 8 bits of FEB MAC addresses
--   corresponding list determining if HV on that port should be turned on (`TurnOnHV`)
+-   corresponding list of the same size determining if SiPM bias voltage on that FEB should be turned  on (`TurnOnHV`)
--   load fcl file with *bitstream* configuration and assign it to each FEB (`SlowControlBitStream*`)

-The FEBs are configured with bitstreams containing many settings,
-including:
+-   delay of PPS signal w.r.t.
+GPS-synchronised source (`PPS_offset_ns`).
+This allows fragment generator to correct for the delay introduced by cable lengths

+Individual FEB configuration, are included from separate files, individual for each FEB.
+These settings include:

 -   SiPM voltage adjustment (4V range)
 -   Enabling individual channel amplifiers and triggers
 -   Trigger threshold

-Bitstream does **not** determine:

--   Whether to turn on or off the SiPM HV.
-This is done by commands `BIAS_ON` and `BIAS_OF` which are sent to febdrv separately, as defined in the main FHiCL file
--   The absolute value of HV.
-Each FEB has a potentiometer setting the common voltage *c*, and the voltage on given SiPM is:
+Configuration files do **not** determine the absolute value of HV.
+Each FEB has a potentiometer setting the
+    common voltage *c*, and the voltage on given SiPM is:

 > HV\[ch\] = c -- 4.5V + a\[ch\] ÷ 256 × 4V